AhmetZamanis/KaggleStoreSales/ReportPart1.md

   we are still close to non-stationarity.

 - The p-value for the ADF test is practically 0, rejecting the null hypothesis of the presence of an unit root.
-This implies the data is stationary around a constant.

 ## Conclusion